Naturhistoriska/Georg/georg-setup.md

 ## Setup mount

-First we mount external space for pelias data.
+First we mount external space for data store.
 To mount data into /mnt, run:

 ```